bitrix24/b24restdocs/api-reference/catalog/vat/catalog-vat-list.md

 - `@` — IN (an array is passed as the value)
 - `!@` — NOT IN (an array is passed as the value)
 - `%` — LIKE, substring search.
 The `%` symbol in the filter value does not need to be passed.
 The search looks for the substring in any position of the string.
 - `=%` — LIKE, substring search.
-The `%` symbol must be passed in the value.
+The `%` symbol needs to be passed in the value.
 Examples:
   - `"mol%"` — searching for values starting with "mol"
   - `"%mol"` — searching for values ending with "mol"
   - `"%mol%"` — searching for values where "mol" can be in any position
 - `%=` — LIKE (similar to `=%`)
 - `!%` — NOT LIKE, substring search.
 The `%` symbol in the filter value does not need to be passed.
 The search goes from both sides.
 - `!=%` — NOT LIKE, substring search.
-The `%` symbol must be passed in the value.
+The `%` symbol needs to be passed in the value.
 Examples:
   - `"mol%"` — searching for values not starting with "mol"
   - `"%mol"` — searching for values not ending with "mol"
   - `"%mol%"` — searching for values where the substring "mol" is not present in any position